Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 ## How to Use

-Only one line to convert xlsx file to html string.
+Only one line to convert a xlsx file to html string.

 ```c#
 string html = XlsxToHtmlConverter.Converter.ConvertXlsx(xlsxFileName);